PXL-IT-NET/Guts-DotNetAdvanced-22-23/Chapter2_LanguageFeatures/README.md

 Create a WPF application to register new Students.
 ![alt text][empty_mainwindow]

-After filling in the firstname, lastname of the student and the departmentname, clicking the 'Add student' button, an event will be fired and the student will be registred (added to a list of students).
+After filling in the firstname, lastname of the student and the departmentname, by clicking the 'Add student' button, StudentAdministration will raise an event and the student will be registred (added to a list of students).
 ![alt_text][mainwindow_withdata]

 Create the necessary delegate and event to handle this.

-The Blackboard class listens for this event and will add the student to BlackBoard when the event is fired.
-This will be shown in the Blackboard textbox.
+At startup the Blackboard class subscribes for this event and will add the student to BlackBoard (only text 'Student added + name of the student' is shown in a textbox) when the event is fired.
 ![alt text][mainwindow_eventisfired]

 [empty_mainwindow]:images/exercise2_mainwindow_empty.png "Student Registration"